cringel66/track3proj1/index.md

  ![image](https://github.com/cringel66/track3proj1/assets/127979127/484108bc-9338-4782-841c-d20d645f4499)

 It was interesting that the second largest category was museums.
 I actually would of expected it to be restaurants or motels since there are so many of those along the Route.
-I think wanted to determine the actual percentage of each category.
+I then wanted to determine the actual percentage of each category.

 ![image](https://github.com/cringel66/track3proj1/assets/127979127/18b9ef74-91a9-4062-be92-cffbe4175bad)